Rick Jelliffe

 Richard (Rick) Alan Jelliffe (born 1960) is an Australian programmer and standards activist (ISO, W3C, IETF), particularly associated with web standards, markup languages, internationalization and schema languages.
 He is the founder and Chief Technical Officer of Topologi Pty.
 Ltd, an XML tools vendor in Sydney.
 He has a degree in economics from the University of Sydney.

 Career

 Jelliffe is the inventor of the Schematron schema language; its core idea of using XPath to state constraints has been widely adopted and adapted.
-He is the editor of the ISO International Standard 19757-3 Document Schema Definition Languages - Part 3: Path Based Rule Languages (Schematron).
+He is the editor of the ISO International Standard 19757-3 Document Schema Definition Languages – Part 3: Path Based Rule Languages (Schematron).

-In 1999-2001 Jelliffe worked at Academia Sinica, Taipei, Taiwan.
+In 1999 to 2001, Jelliffe worked at Academia Sinica, Taipei, Taiwan.
 The Chinese XML Now! website provides Chinese and English information and test files on XML.
 Jelliffe has also made an English/Chinese multilingual typesetting system used to publish PRC trade laws.
 He has been an invited expert on Internationalization to the W3C.

-Jelliffe has made many contributions to web and markup-related technologies, with a broad range of concerns: